Christian Pulisic

-Pulisic began his professional career at German club Borussia Dortmund, where he progressed quickly through the team's youth academy, featuring in only 15 youth games.
-He was then promoted to the senior team in 2016, at age 17.
-He featured sparingly in his first season at the club, but his involvement increased dramatically in the following campaign, where he was a mainstay in the Dortmund team that won the 2016–17 DFB-Pokal.
-In 2018, he finished second in the inaugural Kopa Trophy, given to the best player under age 21.
+Born and raised in Hershey, Pennsylvania, Pulisic began his professional career at Bundesliga club Borussia Dortmund, where he progressed quickly through the team's youth academy, featuring in only 15 youth games.
+He was then promoted to the senior team in January 2016, at age 17.
+He featured sparingly in his first season at the club, but his involvement began increasing dramatically in the following season, where he was a mainstay in the Dortmund team that won the 2016–17 DFB-Pokal.
+His performances made him runner-up of the 2018 Kopa Trophy; presented to the world's best player under the age of 21.

-In January 2019, Pulisic moved to Chelsea in a transfer worth $73 million (£57.6 million), making him the most expensive North American player of all time, and began playing for the club in the 2019–20 season.
-At 21 years old he became the youngest Chelsea player to score a hat-trick.
-With Chelsea he won the 2020–21 UEFA Champions League, 2021 UEFA Super Cup and 2021 FIFA Club World Cup, becoming the youngest Chelsea player and first American to score in the Champions League semi-finals and the first American to play in the Champions League final.
+In January 2019, Pulisic moved to Premier League club Chelsea in a transfer worth $73 million (£57.6 million), making him the most expensive North American player of all time, and began playing for the club in the 2019–20 season.
+During the following season, he won the 2020–21 UEFA Champions League, and became the first American to play in a Champions League final.
+In the 2021–22 season, he won the 2021 UEFA Super Cup and 2021 FIFA Club World Cup.
+Pulisic moved to Serie A club AC Milan in June 2023, beginning in the 2023–24 season and won the 2024–25 Supercoppa Italiana.

 Pulisic played for the United States at under-15 and under-17 levels, before making his senior national team debut in March 2016 at age 17.
-He is the youngest player ever to captain the United States national team in the modern era.
-He helped the U.S. to the final of the 2019 CONCACAF Gold Cup and won the inaugural 2019–20 CONCACAF Nations League.
-Individually, he has won a U.S. Soccer Young Male Athlete of the Year award and three U.S. Soccer Male Athlete of the Year awards.
+He became the youngest player ever to captain the United States national team at age 20.
+At the CONCACAF Gold Cup, Pulisic was named the best young player of the 2019 tournament.
+He won the CONCACAF Nations League in 2021, 2023 and 2024, winning the best player award of the 2023 tournament.
+Individually, he is tied with Landon Donovan for the record of four U.S. Player of the Year awards and is his country's fifth-highest all-time leading goalscorer.
+He has been widely viewed as the "face" of American soccer.

 Early life

 Pulisic was born in Hershey, Pennsylvania, where he spent the majority of his childhood.
-His parents, Kelley and Mark Pulisic, both played collegiate soccer at George Mason University and his father also played professional indoor soccer for the Harrisburg Heat in the 1990s and later became a coach at both youth and professional levels.
+His parents, Kelley and Mark Pulisic, both played collegiate soccer at George Mason University and his father also played professional indoor soccer for the Harrisburg Heat in the 1990s and later became a coach at the youth, collegiate, and professional levels.
 Growing up, his soccer idol was Luís Figo.

 While his mother was on a teacher exchange in England through the Fulbright Program, Pulisic lived for a year in Tackley, Oxfordshire.
 At age seven, he began playing for the youth team of Brackley Town.
 When his father was general manager of indoor club Detroit Ignition in the mid-2000s, Pulisic lived in Michigan and played for Michigan Rush.
 While in Michigan, he attended Workman Elementary School.